-When objects are grouped, any editing carried out on the group are applied to all objects within the group.
-Click on one object in a group and the whole group is selected.
-Objects within a group retain their own individual properties and can be edited independently.
+When objects are grouped, any editing carried out on a group are applied to all objects within the group.
+Click on one object in a group selects the whole group.
+Objects within a group retain their individual properties and can be edited independently.
 See "Editing individual group objects" on page 125 for more information.

 - 1) Select objects for a group using one of the following methods.
-Selection handles appear around all objects selected for the group (Figure 119). - Click on each object required while holding down the Shift key. - Make sure Select on the Drawing toolbar is selected and draw a selection rectangle around the objects required for the group using the cursor. - To select all the objects in a drawing, go to Edit > Select All on the Menu bar, or use the keyboard shortcut Ctrl+A (macOS $\mathcal{Z}+A$).
+Selection handles appear around all objects selected for the group (Figure 119). - Click on each object required while holding down the Shift key. - Make sure Select on the Drawing toolbar is selected and draw a selection rectangle around the objects required for the group using the cursor. - To select all the objects in a drawing, go to Edit > Select All on the Menu bar, or use the keyboard shortcut Ctrl+A (macOS \mathcal{H}+A). - 2) Create a group of selected objects using one of the following methods: - Right-click on an object within the selected group and select Group from the context menu. - Go to Shape > Group > Group on the Menu bar. - Use the keyboard shortcut Ctrl+Shift+G (macOS #+Shift+G).